hermangroup/docs/introduction/information.rst

   off at the users' discretion.

 Proof of Service - PoSe
-  Consensus mechanism used in Dash to verify that a masternode has provided uninterrupted service meeting a minimum quality level to the network.
+  Consensus mechanism used in Historia to verify that a masternode has provided uninterrupted service meeting a minimum quality level to the network.
 Maintaining this service allows a masternode to enter and move up through the global list and eventually into the selection pool